CAVEconnectome/CAVEclient/docs/tutorials/materialization.md

-Note that way that IPython handles docstrings means that while you can use `?` to get the docstring of the filtering part of the function, you can\'t simply do something like `client.materialize.tables.nucleus_detection_v0().query?`.
-It will tell you the function can\'t be found, because technically the `query` function does not yet exist until the table filtering function is called.
+Note that way that IPython handles docstrings means that while you can use `?` to get the docstring of the filtering part of the function, you can't simply do something like `client.materialize.tables.nucleus_detection_v0().query?`.
+It will tell you the function can't be found, because technically the `query` function does not yet exist until the table filtering function is called.